semgrep/semgrep-docs/docs/contributing/contributing-code.md

 *)
 ```

-It could be improved by explaining a bit about the code's uses:
+It can be improved by explaining the code's uses:
 ```
 (*
    Generate unique names with a given prefix.
 This is used to